What is Sycon?

 The early development is seen inside the mother sponge.
-When the development is complete, it is moved to a radial canal and from there it emerges out.
+When the development is complete, it is moved to a radial canal and from there it emerges.

 The sycon respiration is carried out by a simple diffusion process.

-This diffusion causes the exchange of gases in between sponge cells and the water.
+This diffusion causes the exchange of gasses in between sponge cells and the water.

 The oxygen is dissolved in the water and is diffused into the cells.
 This diffusion causes oxidation of protoplasmic molecules with the release of energy in the form of ATP.